sagemath/trac_to_gh/Issue 7538.md

 # Issue 7538: equality of posets is broken !

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7538

 Original creator: hivert